Military Service by Men named Pipes

 • Columbus Dewitt Pypes - (1887 - 1921) Columbus descended from Abner, Joseph, William H and William Columbus Pypes.
 He served in Europe as a Corporal in Company "E" of the 110th Regiment Engineers.
 This unit was part of the 35th Infantry Division comprised of various Missouri units.
 After returning from Europe he suffered from Trench Shock and died of an infection in St. Louis, Missouri in 1921.
 He had never married.
 (William Columbus Pypes, above, is the son who changed the way he spelled the name to Pypes after 1870.)

-• Ernest Daniel Pipes - ( 1895 - ) Ernest served two years in England during the war as a member of the 824th Aero Squadron.
-He is a descendant of Windsor, John L., Lewis C., Robert and Robert Farrar Pipes.
+• Ernest Daniel Pipes - ( 1895 - 28 March, 1970 ) Ernest served two years in England during the war as a member of the 824th Aero Squadron.
+He is a descendant of Windsor, John L., Lewis C., Robert and Robert Farrar Pipes from Texas.
+A Picture of Ernest in a family Photo.

 • Lee John Pipes - (1887 - 1969) Lee was the son of William H. Pipes of Alabama and Tennessee.
 His family are descendants of Phillip Pipes of Limestone Co.
 Alabama, and Phillips' son John Pipes.
 Lee John served as a Private in the 34th Division, Company "C" of the 385th Infantry.
 He is buried in Bolivar Cemetery in Harrisburg, Arkansas.